Iceteavanill/Velociraptor_incident_display/README.md

 </p>

 The assembly is very straight forward.
 Some things at the start:

 1. Solder the THT stuff last.
-Only the Barel Jack, one capacitor, 7-segment displays, and ambient light sensor are tht. keeping one side flat makes assembly  much easier
+Only the Barrel Jack, one capacitor, 7-segment displays, and ambient light sensor are THT.
+Keeping one side flat makes assembly much easier
 2. Put painters' tape on the Front PCB when you assemble the back side.
 That way, no scratches blemish the front.
 3. If you are using the buck converter, you must adjust the voltage.

-### buck converter
+### Buck converter

 The buck converter consists of following components:
 * C1, C3, C3, C5, C6, C7, C8